-For Linux distributions based on Ubuntu (and Ubuntu itself), you can download binary packages for Allegro 5 by adding the following PPAs to your software sources, and then installing the relevant packages.
+For Linux distributions based on Ubuntu (and Ubuntu itself), you can download binary packages for Allegro 5 by adding the a PPA to your software sources, and then installing the relevant packages.
 See the wiki tutorial for more details.

 Currently you need to compile Allegro from source for iPhone.
 These binaries allow you to avoid having to do that for the dependencies.

 |freetype-iphone-2.3.12-bin.zip||1.3M||Freetype libraries and headers compiled for IPhone.
 Drop these into the deps folder and CMake should pick them up.|

 |physfs-1.0.2-iphone.zip||165K||PhysFS libraries and headers compiled for IPhone.
 Drop these into the deps folder and CMake should pick them up.|